benlin100/dsp/04-git.md

 # Using Git at Command Line
-hi, my name is Ben :)
+hi, my name is Ben and this is my terminal test!

 ## :boom: Git 10-minute Video :boom: